 - Monitor social media mentions and Google suggests.

 The Public relations arm of the company needs to work in sync to ensure that whatever appears on the company’s website is active information about the enterprise.
-Negative reviews ought to be countered in a professional manner.

 - Claim your listing.

 The ability to monitor and respond to online attacks depends a lot on your preparedness as a company.
 You should have a department that swings into action to counter any arising negativity as soon as it occurs to lessen the damage of the blow.

 As an aggrieved party, you can use the available channels to remove content that you do not feel comfortable.
 Some experts who have dealt with search engines understand the workings of conduits and can pull down unwanted content before too much damage is done.